sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/history/dateTo.md

 <td>``dateTo``</td>

 <td>optional, string</td>
-<td>To consider daily plan history entries in an intervall that ends with this date.
+<td>This date specifies the end of interval that it used look up daily plan history entries.
 The value has to have the format *YYYY-MM-DD*<br/>
 if empty daily plan history entries for the dayFrom value will be considered.